 Undergraduate students must successfully complete 67% of their cumulative credits attempted (including transfer credits).
 Undergraduate students must complete their degree within 150% of the length of the program which is 189 attempted credits.

 Graduate students: Graduate students must have a cumulative grade point average commensurate with their degree program: 2.000 for MAC, MST, and non-degree Certificate programs, and 3.000 for all other degree programs.
 Graduate students normally complete their degree in 10 semesters but must complete their degree within 20 semesters.
 Graduate students must successfully complete 50% of their cumulative credits attempted.

-C. Students not making satisfactory academic progress may appeal their status by completing the SAP Appeal Form .
-Students wishing to appeal must use the website for thier appeal.
+Students who have lost their financial aid after a warning status may appeal the loss of financial aid by completing the SAP Appeal Form .
+Students wishing to appeal must use this online form.
 Other forms of appeals will not be accepted.